jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 ~~~
 {: .bash}

-> ## The Manual
->
-> On most linux machine, there is a `man` command that gives you the manual for a command.
-So `man ls` gives a similar output to `ls --help`.
-So commands don't use `--help` and some don't have a manual page.
-Unfortunately git for windows doesn't support `man`.
-In that cause, a quick Google search for "man page" plus the name of the command will provide the relevant information.
-{: .callout}

 ## I want to go somewhere

 It's not much fun staying in the same place, so to get moving we use `cd`.
 It stands for "change directory".
 But it normally takes one argument.
 In this case, the extra piece is where we should move to.
 The easiest is the name of a directory in our current working directory.
 Let's try moving to the Desktop (which is normally a directory called Desktop in your home directory.